adrestrada/scala-scala-datacamp/README.md

 Create a named and with the name Alex as a string literal as its value.varplayerA Change the point value of the ace of diamonds so it is worth 11 points, instead of the original value of 1 point it was assigned.
 Add and to calculate the value of Alex's hand and print the result.jackClubsaceDiamonds

+// Create a mutable variable for Alex as player A var playerA: String = "Alex"

+// Change the point value of A♦ from 1 to 11 val aceDiamonds: Int = 11
+// Calculate hand value for J♣ and A♦ println(jackClubs + aceDiamonds)

+playerA: String = "Alex"
+aceDiamonds: Int = 11
+21